prathameshk867/prathameshk867.github.io/_pages/about.md

   <div class="col-md-7">
     <h2>About&nbsp;Me</h2>
     <p>
-    In my research, I build computational models to understand how crosslinked biopolymer networks behave and fail under mechanical deformation.
-In my doctoral work under Prof. Fred MacKintosh and Prof. Ana- toly Kolomeisky, I have developed simulations of lattice-based and off-lattice fiber networks (such as collagen, actin/vimentin) that explore mechanical phase transitions, phenomena like strain-stiffening, spring-like stretch- ing/bending, stress relaxation, and crosstalk between components of composite networks.
-These models provide deeper insights into the response of biomaterials under mechanical stimuli and turning floppy spring-like networks (biomaterials) into tunable rigid networks (or composites) for the desired response as well as material failure.
+    In my research, I build computational models to understand how biological soft matter such as crosslinked biopolymer networks behave and fail under mechanical deformation.
+In my doctoral work under Prof. Fred MacKintosh and Prof. Anatoly Kolomeisky, I have worked on understanding lattice-based and off-lattice fiber networks (e.g. collagen, actin/vimentin) that explore mechanical phase transitions (criticality), phenomena like strain-stiffening, spring-like stretching/bending, stress relaxation, and crosstalk between components of composite networks.
+These models provide deeper insights into the response of biomaterials under mechanical stimuli and turning floppy spring-like networks (biomaterials) into tunable rigid networks (or composites) for the desired response as well as material failure using computaional tools in soft matter and statistical mechanics.
+    I am deeply interested in applying computational tools using principles of physics and chemical engineering to solve real world problems and drive innovation in the field of soft materials, healthcare and engineering.
+Please feel free to reach out for discussions or collaborations.
     </p>
     <p>
       <strong>Contact&nbsp;•</strong>